SouthwestAir/.github/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously at Southwest Airlines and appreciate your help in responsibly disclosing any security vulnerabilities you may find.
-If you discover a vulnerability, please report it to us by sending an email to TechnologyInnovation-DG@wnco.com or creating a new GitHub issue in the affected repository.
+If you discover a vulnerability, please report it to us by creating a new GitHub issue in the affected repository.

 ### Guidelines for Responsible Disclosure